Perturbations in a scalar field model with virtues of $\Lambda$CDM: The perturbations

 For more insight into the effect of the scalar field $\vphi$ on different physical quantities, we look at the CMB temperature spectrum, matter power spectrum and $\fsg$.
 The CMB temperature power spectrum is given as

-where $P_{\zeta}\paren*{k}$ is the primordial power spectrum, $\Delta_{Tl}\paren*{k}$ is the temperature transfer function and $l$ is the multipole index.
-For the detail calculation of the CMB spectrum we refer to \cite{hu1995apj,seljak1996apj}.
+where $P_{\zeta}\paren*{k}$ is the primordial power spectrum, $\Delta_{T\ell}\paren*{k}$ is the temperature transfer function, $\ell$ is the multipole index and $T$ stands for temperature.
+For the detail calculation of the CMB spectrum we refer to~\cite{hu1995apj,seljak1996apj}.
 The matter power spectrum is given as

-where $A_{s}$ is the normalizing constant, $n_{s}$ is the spectral index, $T\left(k\right)$ is the matter transfer function and $D\left(a\right)=\frac{\delta_m\left(a\right)}{\delta_m\left(a=1\right)}$ is the normalized density contrast.
-For the detail calculation we refer to \cite{dodelson2003}.
-The $C_{l}^{TT}$ and $P\paren*{k,a}$ are computed numerically using \camb.
-The values $A_{s} = 2.100549 \times 10^{-9}$ and $n_{s} = 0.9660499$ are taken from Planck 2018 data\cite{planck2018cp}.
-Figure (\hyperref[im:mt]{\ref*{im:mt}a}) shows that the CMB temperature power spectra, $C_{l}^{TT}$ are almost independent of the values of the model parameter $\lambda$.
+where $A_{s}$ is the normalising constant, $n_{s}$ is the spectral index, $T\left(k\right)$ is the matter transfer function and $D\left(a\right)=\frac{\delta_m\left(a\right)}{\delta_m\left(a=1\right)}$ is the normalised density contrast.
+For the detailed method of calculation we refer to the monograph by Dodelson~\cite{dodelson2003}.
+The $C_{\ell}^{TT}$ and $P\paren*{k,a}$ are computed numerically using \camb.
+The values $A_{s} = 2.100549 \times 10^{-9}$ and $n_{s} = 0.9660499$ are taken from the \Planck 2018 data~\cite{planck2018cp}, and hence, depend on the fiducial \lcdm model.
+Figure (\ref{im:mt}a) shows that the CMB temperature power spectra, $C_{\ell}^{TT}$, are almost independent of the values of the model parameter, $\lambda$.
 For clarity of the plots only two values of $\lambda$ are given.
-The presence of the scalar field $\vphi$ decreases the matter content of the Universe slightly during matter domination making the amplitude of first two peaks of the CMB spectra marginally higher than that in the $\Lambda$CDM model.
-The scalar field also lowers the low-$l$ CMB spectra through the integrated Sachs-Wolfe (ISW) effect.
-A lesser amount of matter leads to a marginally lower matter power spectra at small scales (figure (\hyperref[im:mt]{\ref*{im:mt}b})).
+The presence of the scalar field $\vphi$ decreases the matter content of the Universe slightly during matter domination making the amplitude of first two peaks of the CMB spectra marginally higher than that in the \lcdm model.
+The scalar field also lowers the low-$\ell$ CMB spectrum through the integrated Sachs-Wolfe (ISW) effect.
+These features are clear from the lower panel of Fig.\ (\ref{im:mt}a), which shows the fractional change ($=\Delta C_{\ell}^{TT}/C_{\ell,\, {\Lambda\text{CDM}}}^{TT}$) in $C_{\ell}^{TT}$ of the $\vphi$CDM models relative to the \lcdm model; a smaller $\lambda$ produces slightly lower low-$\ell$ modes.
+A lesser amount of matter leads to a marginally lower matter power spectrum at small scales (Fig.\ (\ref{im:mt}b)), which is clear from the positive fractional change in matter power spectrum, $\Delta P/P_{ {\Lambda\text{CDM}}}$, relative to the \lcdm model (lower panel).
 Both these figures are for the present epoch.